 TSB administers the Operation DWI Program, a statewide sobriety checkpoint program.
 When combined with TSB's Operation Buckle Down program (for seat belt use), the campaigns are termed Superblitz.
-In FY09, NM will conduct three, two-week Superblitz activities and two mini-5-day Superblitz activities statewide.
+In FFY10, NM will conduct four 2-week Superblitzes and one 10-day Superblitz statewide.

 Superblitz enforcement activities are paired with high visibility media campaigns using the messages of You Drink, You Drive, You Lose, and Click It or Ticket.